 After a storm, you may not be able to tell the extent of the damage done to your roof, or if there is any damage at all.
 Damage to your roof can compromise the integrity and structure of your home, putting all inhabitants at risk.
 If you live in an area that is frequented by inclement weather, you may be tempted to just have the roof replaced before the next storm hits.

 Should you replace your roof after a storm?
-When it comes to knowing whether or not you need to replace your roof after a storm, the first step you should take is contacting a local roofing company.
+When it comes to knowing whether or not you need to replace your roof after a storm, the first step you should take is to contact a local roofing company.
 The roofer can inspect your roof to see the extent of the damage and to diagnose the type of damage you have.
 From there, the roofer will be able to advise you whether you need roof repairs or a whole new roof.

 Don’t wait until the middle of the storm season to call your roofer; a weak roof can lead to more damage if you were to get hit by a storm again.
 Call a Tulsa roof replacement company immediately if you think your roof has been damaged in a storm.
 To learn more about the process of replacing your roof keep reading.

 Sometimes, there are obvious signs that your roof has been damaged by a storm.
 Other times, you may not be able to see any visible signs of damage.
 Either way, having a roofer inspect your roof after a bad storm is a good idea.
 If you live in an area susceptible to severe weather, most roofers provide free roof inspections.

 Here are some obvious signs that your roof has probably been damaged in a storm: